 - Documented proof of attendance in a U.S. school from 1st-12th grade (Elementary, Middle School, and High School are all required)

-If you don’t meet any of the above conditions, then you will need to submit scores from one of the following English Proficiency Exams:
+If you don’t meet any of the above conditions, then you will need to submit English Proficiency Exam scores.

 |Countries Exempt from English Language Exam|